foorw1nner/routerwcd/README.md

 To do this, we use md5sum to compare the body of the normal response and the modified response (with dot-segments and the static directory with cache rules).

+If a discrepancy is found, we begin a probability calculation to identify the percentage chance of being vulnerable to web cache deception.

+Tip: RouterWCD can also be an aid tool for manual or semi-automated testing, so providing http headers such as Cookie and Authorization increases your chances.

+NOTE: This tool was created based on portswigger's 3rd WCD laboratory: https://portswigger.net/web-security/web-cache-deception#exploiting-static-directory-cache-rules

 ![image](https://github.com/user-attachments/assets/f852ba62-4163-4a39-830c-8a863d846fc9)